 4. Halshi’ Hiloha (Sun Thunder) [6:31] Christine Bailey Davis, Flute

 Mississippi was the original homeland of the Chickasaw Nation until our removal to Indian Territory (now called Oklahoma) in the 1830’s.
 This removal is commonly known as the Trail of Tears, and involved numerous tribes from the Southeastern United States.

 Tracing Mississippi is a remembrance of the old country my family lived in and incorporates traditional songs and dance rhythms, along with American Indian percussion instruments.
 In particular, the opening solo flute quotes the Chickasaw Garfish Dance song.
 The Choctaw hymn, entitled Worth of the Soul, is quoted by the horn quartet during the final build of the first section (Taloowa’).
 Specific rhythms throughout the work are derived from Southeast Indian and other American Indian sources.

 Also included is an original melody by my Comanche colleague and dear friend, composer and pianist, Dr. David Bad Eagle Yeagley.
 This melody appears in the third section (Shilombish Anompoli’), played by the solo flute in trio with the piccolo trumpet playing the Choctaw hymn, and the vibraphone and crotales playing a segment of the Garfish Dance song.
 The Comanche melody is an expression of the beautiful, mournful and distant voice of the Moon.

-Iholba’ for Solo Flute, Orchestra, and Chorus
+Iholba’ (The Vision) for Solo Flute, Orchestra, and Chorus

 5. Halbina’ (The Gift)